-Moreover, in some foreign loanwords the full vowel form may actually be required in later syllables.
-In such cases the default form of the rendering system needs to be overridden.
+Since foreign loanwords do not observe vowel harmony, the full vowel form may be required in later syllables.
+In such cases the default form needs to be overridden.
 An example is the word for 'degree', gradus (градүс, gradüs).
-In this case, the the second vowel needs to render as ᠦ᠊ , not ᠣ.
+In this case, the the second vowel needs to render as ᠦ᠊᠊ , not ᠣ᠊.
 This can be achieved by adding FVS1 (Free Variation Selector One) after the vowel.
 The input for is [D].
 Thus, the word gradus (градүс, gradüs):

 is input as ᠭ ᠷ ᠡ ᠳ ᠦ ᠰ , that is [gFraduDs].
 (Note that this example also includes a fix to get the 'g' and 'r' to join up correctly.)

 (For less common consonants used in borrowed words, see below.)

 Notice that there are a couple of unusual keyboard inputs.
 For example, [x] is used for ᠱ, a sound that is rendered as ʃ in IPA, ш in Cyrillic, and sh (or š) in Romanisations.
 Similarly for [q].
 Both choices appear to be inspired by Chinese pinyin.

 Combinations of vowel and consonant are rendered in the expected graphic form.
 For example, the ᠪ ([b]) row becomes:

 Most consonants of the alphabet behave exactly like ᠪ, but the following issues should be noted.

 The letters ᠬ and ᠭ are sensitive to vowel harmony and don't act the same as other consonants: